Salvaging Federated Learning by Local Adaptation: Local adaptation

 \paragraphbe{Fine-tuning (FT).} Fine-tuning is a natural adaptation technique, used, e.g., in~\cite{wang2019federated}.
 It re-trains all parameters of a trained federated model on the participant's local training data (using the above hyperparameters).
 Fine-tuning takes advantage of the federated model's feature extraction network instead of learning it from scratch. \emph{\textbf{Freeze-base (FB)}} is a variant that freezes the base layers of the federated model and fine-tunes only the top layer.
 When using fine-tuning for local adaptation, we experimented on 1,000 participants with the learning rates of 0.1, 1, and 10, yielding mean accuracy of, respectively, 20.58$\%$, 20.99$\%$ and 18.28$\%$.
 Therefore, we set $lr=1$.

 \paragraphbe{Multi-task learning (MTL).} With non-iid distribution, a participant's local data may be very different from the other participants.
-We conjecture that, to mitigate overfitting, local adaptation can be treated as a multi-task learning problem, where task $X$ requires high performance on the union of all participants and task $Y$ requires high performance on a single participant.
+To mitigate overfitting, we treat local adaptation as a multi-task learning problem, where task $X$ requires high performance on the union of all participants and task $Y$ requires high performance on a single participant.
 We take the federated model $G^T$ optimized for task $X$ and aim to create an adapted model $A$ (initialized as $G^T$) optimized for task $Y$.
-To overcome the catastrophic forgetting~\cite{french1999catastrophic} of task $X$ while learning task $Y$ by model $A$, we use elastic weight consolidation~\cite{kirkpatrick2017overcoming} which selectively slows down learning on the weights important for task $X$.
+To overcome the catastrophic forgetting~\cite{french1999catastrophic} of task $X$ while learning $Y$, we use elastic weight consolidation~\cite{kirkpatrick2017overcoming} which selectively slows down learning on the weights important for $X$.
 To learn task $Y$, we use the same cross-entropy loss $\mathcal{L}_{cross}$ as in Section~\ref{sec:tasks} and aim to minimize:

-where $\lambda$ is the importance of task $X$ vs.\ $Y$, $F$ is the Fisher information matrix, $i$ is the label of each parameter.
+where $\lambda$ is the importance of task $X$ vs.\ $Y$, $F$ is the Fisher information matrix (computed on a public auxiliary dataset), $i$ is the label of each parameter.
 Following~\cite{kirkpatrick2017overcoming}, we use $\lambda=5000$.

 \paragraphbe{Knowledge distillation (KD).} Knowledge distillation~\cite{hinton2015distilling} extracts information from a ``teacher'' model into a ``student'' model.
-Both models are based on the same dataset but the student is much simpler than the teacher.

 We treat the federated model $G^T$ as the teacher and the adapted model $A$ as the student, except that in our case both models have the same structure and $A$ is initialized to $G^T$ but the local dataset on which $A$ is trained is a small subset of the dataset on which $G^T$ is trained.
 We conjecture that enforcing the similarity of logits between $G^T$ and $A$ using the loss function from the knowledge distillation literature helps mitigate overfitting on the small dataset.

-We represent $G^T(x), A(x)$ as the pre-softmax logit outputs of the two models for input $x$ and minimize:
+We represent $G^T(x), A(x)$ as the pre-softmax logit outputs of the two models and minimize: